-Willow Fox coordinates operations for our Public Art Program and Public Art Advisory Committee.
-She maintains our extensive digital library and project archives, provides technical expertise to the PA team, and curates the Public Art Calls to Artists List.
-Willow's prodigious selection panel skills play a central role in our consulting practice.
+Ryan Feddersen coordinates administrative operations for our Public Art Program and Public Art Advisory Committee.
+She maintains our extensive digital library and project archives, provides technical expertise, and manages the Public Art Calls to Artists List.

-Jordan Howland manages both temporary and permanent Public Art projects for King County's Department of Natural Resources and Parks, Department of Transportation, and Department of Executive Services.
-Recent projects include The Long Walk, a four day, 45 mile pedestrian adventure on the Regional Trails System; The Blue Trees, a socially-driven art action to enhance awareness about global deforestation; and two permanent, site-specific artworks, Reverb and willowcloudwavescape, in the lobby of the King County Correctional Facility.
+Jordan Howland manages Public Art projects for King County's Department of Natural Resources and Parks, Department of Transportation, and Department of Executive Services.
+Recent initiatives include The Long Walk, a four day, 45 mile pedestrian adventure on the Regional Trails System; The Blue Trees, a socially-driven art action to enhance awareness about global deforestation; and two permanent, site-specific artworks, Reverb and willowcloudwavescape, in the lobby of the King County Correctional Facility.
 In addition to her expertise in project management, community development, curatorial and collections care, Jordan brings strong skills of online asset management to our consulting practice.

-Jordan believes in the power of art and its effect and place in community.
-She has been working as a professional arts administrator and curator for nonprofit, private, and government organizations in the Northwest for fifteen years.
+Jordan has been working as a professional arts administrator and curator for nonprofit, private, and government organizations in the Northwest for fifteen years.
 Her experience encompasses a wide range of community-based arts programming with organizations including the Henry Art Gallery, Microsoft Art Collection, and Youngstown Cultural Arts Center.

-When she isn't playing in one of our regional parks, finger painting, or reading stories with her daughter, Jordan likes to get her hands dirty collaborating on remodeling projects with her partners in Stronghold LLC, a live/work property development collective.
+When she isn't playing in one of our regional parks or reading stories with her daughter, Jordan likes to get her hands dirty collaborating on remodeling projects with her partners in Stronghold LLC, a live/work property development collective.